-For Manhattan, a place where evening matters more than morning, that special day comes twice a year.
-For 2014 they fall on May 29th, and July 12th, when the setting Sun aligns precisely with the Manhattan street grid, creating a radiant glow of light across Manhattan's brick and steel canyons, simultaneously illuminating both the north and south sides of every cross street of the borough's grid.
+For Manhattan, a place where evening matters more than morning, that special day comes twice a year, when the setting Sun aligns precisely with the Manhattan street grid, creating a radiant glow of light across Manhattan's brick and steel canyons, simultaneously illuminating both the north and south sides of every cross street of the borough's grid.
 A rare and beautiful sight.
 These two days happen to correspond with Memorial Day and Baseball's All Star break.
 Future anthropologists might conclude that, via the Sun, the people who called themselves Americans worshiped War and Baseball.

 For these two days, as the Sun sets on the grid, half the disk sits above and half below the horizon.
 My personal preference for photographs.
-But the day after, May 30th, and the day before, July 11, also offer Manhattanhenge moments, but at sunset, you instead will find the entire ball of the Sun on the horizon.
+But the day after also offers Manhattanhenge moments, but at sunset, you instead will find the entire ball of the Sun on the horizon.

 Arrive a half-hour earlier than the times given below.